KBA-0/odin-recipe/README.md

 # odin-recipe

-This is my favorit food
+This is my favorite food